The Construction Advantage

 OSHA Citations for General Contractors

 Job site safety is always a high priority.
-Tragically, this year’s construction season in Maine has been marked by a spate of recent accidents, which has refocused attention on safety at construction sites.
+Tragically, this year’s construction season in ME has been marked by a spate of recent accidents, which has refocused attention on safety at construction sites.

 A recent case from the United States Court of Appeals, Fifth Circuit clarified the extent to which the Secretary of Labor, acting through the Occupational Health and Safety Commission, has the authority to issue citations for safety violations to general contractors at multi-employer construction sites, when the general contractor controls a hazardous condition at that site, even if the condition affects another employer’s employees.
 Acosta v.
 Hensel Phelps Construction Company, 909 F.3d 723 (5th Cir.
 2018).